-The ATLAS Global Infrastructure Fund has met the Article 8 disclosure requirements as prescribed under the EU SFDR legislation.
-The Article 8 disclosures articulate the investment objective of the fund to deliver the best possible sustainable infrastructure returns to investors through the use and integration of ESG considerations and factors (described in section 1.2).
+The ATLAS Global Infrastructure Fund has met and continues to meet the Article 8 disclosure requirements as prescribed under the EU Sustainable Finance Disclosure Regulation legislation.
+The Article 8 disclosures articulate the investment objective of the fund to deliver the best possible sustainable infrastructure returns to investors through the use and integration of ESG considerations and factors (described in Sections 1-3).